ganitVarsha/carPoolingApp/README.md

 15. Made functions common by passing parameter in URL.

+16. Whenever you create a new namespace, perform composer dump-autoload and  php artisan clear-compiled.

 Note:
 1. To store git credentials: git config credential.helper store
 2. Added meld as difftool and mergetool on git , Download meld and run following commands